 In most legal jurisdictions, a broad distinction is drawn between lawyers based on the work they do.
-Generally, a court going lawyer deals with disputes resolution; they are known as litigators.
-A non-court going lawyer deals with either supporting litigators or relationship building solutions; they are called solicitors.
+Generally, a court-going lawyer deals with dispute resolution; they are known as litigators.
+A non-court-going lawyer deals with either supporting litigators or relationship-building solutions; they are called solicitors.

 My essay today is about litigators and considers the question: Should we, Malaysia, recognize senior litigators of accomplishment and experience and distinguish them from the common litigator?

 In England, they have the Queen’s Counsel or King’s Counsel, depending on whether it is the reign of the Queen or King.
 Since it is currently the Queen’s reign in England, the office, which is conferred by the Crown and recognised by the English courts, is now Queen’s Counsel, or QC, for short.
 To be appointed a QC is to be appointed as ‘Her Majesty’s Counsel learned in the law.’
 QC is also an honorific.
 Barristers of impressive accomplishments and abilities of 15 years experience or more are usually prime candidates.
 QCs are chosen on the basis of merit i.e. ability and accomplishment, not seniority or through attendance of court social events.
 That’s my description of them.

 Here’s another description by Russell Winnock, an English barrister:

 Right, now seems a good time to say a little bit more about Silks: who and what are Silks?
 And why, for that matter, are they called Silks?